About the course

 As a doctoral student, you will be offered a unique graduate programme tailored to your individual needs.
-In addition to individual supervision, the department offers a large and diverse range of seminars, workshops and advanced training opportunities in order to further enhance graduate research experience.
+In addition to individual supervision, the department offers a diverse range of seminars, workshops and advanced training opportunities in order to further enhance graduate research experience.

 Part-time course arrangements

 The DPhil programme in Social Policy is also available on a part-time basis.
-The part-time version of the degree has the same high standards and requirements as the full-time degree, but is spread over 6-8 years.
+The part-time version of the degree has the same high standards and requirements as the full-time degree, but is spread over six-eight years.
 The degree is particularly well-suited for students who are seeking the flexibility of part-time study and it provides an excellent opportunity for professionals to undertake rigorous long-term research that may be relevant to their working life.

 The allocation of graduate supervision for this course is the responsibility of the Department of Social Policy and Intervention and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Social Policy and Intervention.